 Man Utd v Liverpool team news

-Liverpool: Long-term absentees Joel Matip, Joe Gomez and Virgil van Dijk will remain out, while Divock Origi and Caoimhin Kelleher will miss this tie.
+Liverpool: Long-term defensive absentees Joel Matip, Joe Gomez and Virgil van Dijk will remain out, while Ozan Kabak is also out.

 Man Utd v Liverpool odds